 - Does not have a combined focus for moving an image into close focus

-This gadget has a phase corrected BaK-4 roof prism that facilitates in attaining clarity and color fidelity as well as fully coated optics that allow for sufficient light transmission in low light and high light surroundings.
+This compact binocular in one of the best binoculars under 200 USD you can buy.
+It has a phase corrected BaK-4 roof prism that facilitates in attaining clarity and color fidelity as well as fully coated optics that allow for sufficient light transmission in low light and high light surroundings.
 It is made up of magnesium alloy making it light enough to carry around for long periods without cramping.
 It is nitrogen filled making it water and fog proof.

 - Incredible resolution and clarity